ADHU-ADHU/Anomaly-Detection-Tabular-Data-/README.md

 **Discriminator:** Tries to distinguish between real and reconstructed data.

 **Encoder:** This second encoder maps the reconstructed data back to latent space (used for anomaly scoring).

+The model used in this project is addapted for training tabular data

 ## 📈 Model Evaluation
 Evaluating anomaly detection models, especially in highly imbalanced settings (like predictive maintenance), requires more than just accuracy.
 This project uses: